 ASKA Pharmaceutical looking to be the number one total healthcare company

-With drugs for obstetrics, gynecology, and urology, ASKA is making sure that all of its patients' health needs are met.
+With drugs for internal medicine, obstetrics and gynecology, and urology, ASKA is making sure that all of its patients' health needs are met.

 "We create new value as a leading women's healthcare company."